 What you can do

-- Do not move plants, plant material or fresh vegetables out of the Torres Strait Protected Zone to the Torres Strait Permanent Biosecurity Monitoring Zone, or from either zone to mainland Australia without a permit and an inspection by a Department of Agriculture and Water Resources biosecurity officer.
+- Do not move plants, plant material or fresh vegetables out of the Torres Strait Protected Zone to the Torres Strait Permanent Biosecurity Monitoring Zone, or from either zone to mainland Australia without a permit and an inspection by a Department of Agriculture, Water and the Environment biosecurity officer.

-- Report any signs of vegetable leafminer to the Department of Agriculture and Water Resources by phone on +61 7 4241 7800 or email NAQS.
+- Report any signs of vegetable leafminer to the Department of Agriculture, Water and the Environment by phone on +61 7 4241 7800 or email NAQS.

 Vegetable leafminer is a tiny black and yellow fly that attacks many different vegetables as well as ornamentals and cotton plants.
 The fly lays eggs into the leaves and larvae make tunnels inside the leaf as they feed.

 Image shows an adult leaf miner that grows to 2 mm long

 Leafminer damage is a meandering track under the surface of the leaf.
 The track is white, often with an obvious trail of dark waste material inside.

 North, Central America and Caribbean, South America, Africa, Asia, Oceania and Australia (Torres Strait and Northern Peninsula Area of Cape York).

 This pest is a significant threat to our cotton and vegetable industries, as well as our home gardens.

 Plants, plant material and vegetables are prohibited from entering Australia or moving south from Torres Strait without a permit from the Department of Agriculture, Water and the Environment.
 Alert the department if you see tracks in the leaves of castor oil plants or vegetables such as tomatoes, pumpkins, lettuce or melons.